-A casino affiliate works in partnership with an online casino, and essentially, exist to advertise online casinos.
+A casino affiliate works in partnership with an online casino and essentially exists to advertise online casinos.
 He or she will get paid commission for each player that either visits the casino site or becomes a depositing player through a unique affiliate link.
 There are different payment models for affiliates and casinos can offer more than one.

 If you’ve been searching the web for online casinos may have come across websites that appear to be casinos, but do not actually host any games.
 ‘Affiliate marketing sites’ or ‘affiliates’ make money by promoting online casinos to potential players.
 In effect, affiliate markets are middlemen between players and casinos.

 This term is not unique to the world of online casinos.
 In fact, it originated in a different industry altogether – e-commerce.
 However, the basic premise is the same across the board.
 An affiliate is a person or company that drives custom to a particular site, brand or company.

 In essence, each affiliate works as a small, independent marketer on behalf of the other company, earning an amount of money (i.e. commission) each time a new customer is guided to the goods or services on offer.

 Let’s look specifically at online casino affiliates.
 An affiliate can be one passionate player with a casino blog or an entire marketing agency.
 Each of these performs the same task – bringing new players to their partner casinos.

 Each affiliate is given a unique URL link to embed in their website/s.
 These links are a way to track where web traffic is coming from.
 By using the affiliate’s online reach, casinos can share the burden of marketing with a multitude of affiliates, thus bringing their products to more players.

 How to spot an affiliate